-There are two types of people in this world: those who abhor potty mouths, and those who have turned the use of four-letter words into an art form.
-If you lean toward the latter side, you’re probably not afraid to admit it—and now, thanks to a little help from science, we know why.
+There are two types of people in this world: Those who abhor potty mouths, and those who have turned the use of four-letter words into an art form.
+If you lean toward the latter side, you’re probably not afraid to admit it—and thanks to a little help from science, we know why.

-“The consistent findings across the studies suggest that the positive relation between profanity and honesty is robust, and that the relationship found at the individual level indeed translates to the society level,” the study [PDF] concluded.
+“The consistent findings across the studies suggest that the positive relation between profanity and honesty is robust and that the relationship found at the individual level indeed translates to the society level,” the study concluded [PDF] .

 While swearing may sound uncouth to some, the researchers see it more as an honest form of expression—not anger or malice—and determined that the more curse words that come out of a person’s mouth, the more truthful he or she is likely to be, as swearing itself is a form of candid talk.